evacuate/contribute/docs/CONTRIBUTING.md

 2. Create a new branch from `develop` for your feature or bugfix.
 3. Make your changes.
 4. Commit your changes with a clear and descriptive commit message.
+   - **Note:** Please ensure that your commit messages and pull requests strictly adhere to [Conventional Commits](https://www.conventionalcommits.org/).
+Pull requests that do not comply with this standard may be closed.
 5. Push your changes to your fork.
 6. Open a pull request against the `develop` branch of this repository.